Education

 This indicator presents NCEA achievement, defined as the proportion of school leavers who achieved NCEA Level 2 or higher.

 This breakdown highlights the substantial disparity between the NCEA Level 2 achievement of Māori and Pacific students and other ethnicities.
-Between 2009 and 2017, school leaver NCEA Level 2 achievement for European/Pākehā students in greater Christchurch increased from 72.7 to 85.3 percent.
-By comparison, Māori and Pacific school leaver NCEA Level 2 achievement has improved from 45.2 and 49 percent, respectively, to 66 and 72 percent of students over the same time period.
-While there may be some convergence between Māori and Pacific students’, and European/Pākehā students’ outcomes, European/ Pākehā NCEA Level 2 achievement remains approximately 20 percentage points above that of Māori (85.3% vs 66% respectively, 2017).
-Asian students’ NCEA Level 2 achievement has generally been above that of European/Pākehā students.
-After trending down over the last few years (from 88.9% in 2014, to 84.3% in 2016) Asian students’ NCEA Level 2 achievement peaked in 2017, at 89.4 percent, the highest proportion within this time series.
-This overall pattern is generally consistent with the national picture.
+Between 2009 and 2020, school leaver NCEA Level 2 achievement for European/Pākehā students in greater Christchurch increased from 72.7 percent to 84.8 percent.
+By comparison, Māori and Pacific school leaver NCEA Level 2 achievement has improved from 45.2 percent and 49 percent, respectively, to 64.6 percent and 69.5 percent of students over the same time period.

 Data Sources